Go / No-Go supplier decision planning before china factory visit

 CONDITIONAL becomes delayed decision-making.

-4. Is factory audit enough?
+4. Is a factory audit enough?

 No.